Finland men's national floorball team

-Finland Men's National Floorball Team is the national floorball team of Finland.
+Finland men's national floorball team is the national floorball team of Finland.
 The national team was founded in 1985 and they played their first official game against Sweden in 1985.
 Finland has won five World Championships (2008, 2010, 2016, 2018, 2024) and one European Championships (1995).
-Finland has appeared in every World and European Championships tournament organised by the IFF and is the only team with Sweden to have won such a tournament.
+Finland has appeared in every World and European Championships and the World Games tournament organised by the IFF and is the only team with Sweden to have won such a tournament.
+The Finns have won half of the last ten world championships.

 In the IFF ranking, Finland is second (behind Sweden and ahead of the Czech Republic), following first and third place finishes in the championships in 2024 and 2022.